NikhilRoyDA/Airline-Authority-Analysis-POWER-BI/README.md

 ## 🤝 Special Thanks

-This project wouldn’t have been possible without the support of **Akash Raj & the Cloudy team**.
+This project wouldn’t have been possible without the support of **the CloudyML Team**.
 Their guidance helped me refine my approach to **data visualization and storytelling**.

 ---